Don’t have time to read the Guide now? We’ll email you a PDF copy.

-- The expansion of derivatives trading
+- The expansion of derivatives trading.

-- An increasingly global financial market
+- An increasingly global financial market.

 As derivative instruments, spread betting and contracts for difference (CFDs) began attracting the attention of more and more traders.
-More traders became aware of, and attracted by, the tax-free nature of spread betting (CFDs, in contrast, are subject to capital gains taxes).
+More traders became aware of, and attracted by, the tax-free nature of spread betting (CFDs, in contrast, are typically subject to capital gains taxes).

 As the new century dawned, the financial markets increasingly became global markets.
-This spurred increased interest in some of the most popular spread betting markets, such as foreign currency exchange.
+This spurred an increased interest in some of the most popular spread betting markets, such as foreign currency exchange.

 The new century also saw a downturn in most major stock indexes and a bull market in commodities.
 Such a market shift was Heaven-sent for spread betting companies, as more and more traders began to explore new financial markets and instruments that were ideal for spread betting.